mattbport/third-round/readme.md

+### Choosers: third round of user testing
-SuperCollider classes and patches for the third and final round of user testing of Choosers.
+SuperCollider classes and patches for the third and final round of user testing.